 Welcome to our wonderful Villa il Bacio del Lupo.
 This beautiful house is over 150 years old and was originally a farm.
 A house where several generations lived together with their live stock.

-Nowadays, our beautiful villa is open to guests of all walks of live.
-Families, friends, families and friends or artists who want to join our off season artist in residence program.
-At Bacio del Lupo we hope you’ll find a home away from home to spend time together, explore beautiful Umbria, study, enjoy long dinners under the trees.
+Nowadays, our beautiful villa is open to guests of all walks of life.
+Families, friends, families or artists who want to join our off season artist in residence program.
+At Bacio del Lupo we hope you’ll find a home away from home to spend time together, explore beautiful Umbria, study or enjoy long dinners under the trees.
 We also rent out medium term.

 Umbria is home to so many ancient cities and villages that you can not drive for more than 5 miles or there is another village or city to admire.
 To make things a bit easier for you, we summed up the best-known cities within Umbria.
 If you want to travel a little bit outside of Umbria, Florence, Rome, Pisa and Siena are within a 2-hour range from the villa by car.